loland/loland.github.io/_posts/2023-09-15-embedded-shellcode-obfuscation.markdown

 ![vt_dynamic_obfuscated](/assets/post_assets/embedded-shellcode-obfuscation/vt_dynamic_obfuscated.png)

 <br>
 #### 4.3.
-FLOSS, How??
+FLOSS, HOW??
 Out of interest, I ran the command `floss main5.exe` against the binary.
-And floss STILL managed to pull out the WinAPI strings I was trying to hide.
+And floss STILL managed to pull out the WinAPI strings I was trying to hide??
 This demands an investigation.

 {% highlight cpp %}
 ------------------------------